Circuitscape/Omniscape.jl/docs/src/usage.md

 **`source_threshold`:** Positive number.
 Defaults to 0.
 Only pixels in the source layer greater than `source_threshold` will be included as sources.

 **`calc_normalized_current`:** One of true, false.
 Defaults to false.
 Specify whether to calculate normalized current flow.
 Normalized current is calculated as raw current divided by flow potential.
-If true, a normalized current flow raster called "normalized_cum_currmap" (with either .tif or .asc extension, see `write_as_tif` below) will be written to the `project_name` directory.
+If true, a normalized current flow raster called "`normalized_cum_currmap`" (with either .tif or .asc extension, see `write_as_tif` below) will be written to the `project_name` directory.

 **`calc_flow_potential`:** One of true, false.
 Defaults to false.
 Specify whether to calculate flow potential.
 Flow potential calculates current flow in "null" conditions, where the resistance of the entire landscape is 1.
-If true, a flow potential raster called "flow_potential" (with either .tif or .asc extension, see `write_as_tif` below) written to the `project_name` directory.
+If true, a flow potential raster called "`flow_potential`" (with either .tif or .asc extension, see `write_as_tif` below) written to the `project_name` directory.
 This can still be set to false even if `calc_normalized_current` = true if you want to avoid writing the flow potential raster to disk.

 **`allow_different_projections`:** One of true, false.
 Defaults to false.
 If true, warnings about non-matching projections are suppressed.